 Please refer to the race website for course details.
 Active duty military, police, and fire fighters are invited to take a 25% entry discount by e-mailing the race director at firstname.lastname@example.org and requesting the voucher code.

 Because we understand the difficulty of scheduling and demands of traveling we will accept 'self certification'.
-You will receive a form acceptable to the USDA Forest Service.
-It will ask where, when, and what service did you perform.
 A family hike on the trail picking up litter is recognized service, as is participating on a major trail rerouting.

 Active duty military, police, fire fighters, and 2012 Chimera 100 Volunteers may receive a 25% discount.
 Email email@example.com for the coupon code.
 Please indicate which branch of service, city, and department...
 Chimera volunteers may not transfer their entry to a non-volunteer.